Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

                                   &viewConfigurationCount,
                                   m_viewConfigTypes.data());
 ```
 First we enumerate the configurations to see how many there need to be, that is why we give a nullptr the first time around.
 We then resize the vector we want to fill with the amount of view configurations there will be before enumerating again and now filling the vector with all these configurations.
-This "enumerate twice, once for size, once for contents" will be a recurring subject throughout the setup process.
+This "enumerate twice, once for size, once for contents" pattern is used throughout OpenXR (and similar APIs) to handle dynamically-sized arrays without requiring heap allocation by the API itself.
+The runtime determines the array size, the application allocates the necessary memory, then the runtime populates it.

 ```cpp
  // Pick the first application supported View Configuration Type con supported by the hardware.